tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 (3 rows)
 ```

-## Changing the configured database
+### Changing the configured database

 By default, `vectorize` is configured to run on the `postgres` database, but that can be changed to any database in Postgres.

 Update the following configuration parameters so that the corresponding background workers connect to the correct database.

- Both pg_vectorize and pg_cron will need their configuration updated.
+Both `pg_vectorize` and `pg_cron` will need their configuration updated.

 This can be done by running the following SQL commands.

 ```sql
 ALTER SYSTEM SET cron.database_name TO 'my_new_db';
 ALTER SYSTEM SET vectorize.database_name TO 'my_new_db';
 ```

-Then, restart postgres to apply the changes and, if you haven't already, enable the extension in your new database.
+Then, restart Postgres to apply the changes and, if you haven't already, enable the extension in your new database.

 ```sql
 CREATE EXTENSION vectorize CASCADE;
 ```

-## Updating embeddings
+### Updating embeddings

 Embeddings are immediately computed for your data when `vectorize.table()` is called.

-However, a time will come when rows are updated or inserted and result in the need for embeddings to be updated.
+However, a time will come when rows are updated or inserted, resulting in the need for embeddings to be updated.

- pg_vectorize supports two methods of keeping embeddings up-to-date; trigger based and a recurring interval.
+`pg_vectorize` supports two methods of keeping embeddings up-to-date: trigger based, and on a recurring interval.

- This behavior is configured by setting the `schedule` parameter on `vecotrize.table()`.
+This behavior is configured by setting the `schedule` parameter on `vectorize.table()`.

 The default behavior is a cron-like syntax `schedule => '* * * * *'` which checks for new rows or updates to existing rows every minute.

- In both cases, the `schedule` parameter determines how new or updates rows or identified and results in jobs enqueued to pgmq to update the embeddings.
+In both cases, the `schedule` parameter determines how new or updated rows are identified, resulting in jobs enqueued to pgmq to update the embeddings.

 ### Using triggers